Eschatologue/CM_wiki/docs/spells/1st-level.md

 **Components:** V, S, M (a piece of cured leather)
 **Duration:** 8 hours

 You touch a willing creature who isn't wearing armor, and a protective magical force surrounds it until the spell ends.
 The target's base AC becomes 13 + its Dexterity modifier.
-The spell ends if the target dons armor or if you dismiss the spell as an action.
+The spell ends if the target dons armor or if you dismiss the spell as an :rsc-action: **Action**.

 ### Magic Missile
 *1st-level evocation*